Your guide to creating the best resume format and style.

 Looks matter.
 While the content of your resume is, of course, extremely important, that content may never be read if the format and style of the resume is displeasing to the eye.
 A resume must be aesthetically pleasing and easy-to-read.
 Follow the advice below to ensure your resume is looking good.

-Use Standard Font Styles and Sizes Times New Roman and Arial are traditional, professional fonts that almost every computer can recognize and read.
+Times New Roman and Arial are traditionally used fonts for resumes: Times New Roman for a printed resume, Arial if sent electronically.
 Try to stay away from Courier or other fonts that look like a typewriter.
 With the exception of your name, the entire resume should use the same style and size (10pt, 11pt or 12pt) font.

-Addresses Instead of stacking your street, city / state / ZIP and phone, put them all on one line that stretches across the page.
-See below how five lines...
+Instead of stacking your street, city / state / ZIP and phone, put them all on one line that stretches across the page.

 |Campus Address|| Permanent Address